Cyprus says to push ahead with energy plans despite challenges

-ATHENS, June 29 Cyprus will push ahead with its oil and gas development plans despite potential setbacks, including the decades-long Cyprus conflict, its energy minister said on Thursday.
+ATHENS, June 29 (Reuters) - Cyprus will push ahead with its oil and gas development plans despite potential setbacks, including the decades-long Cyprus conflict, its energy minister said on Thursday.

 Cyprus is keen to develop its energy sector to bolster an economy that relies largely on tourism and business services.
 But its efforts could be complicated by the island's division between Turkish Cypriots and Greek Cypriots.